jadamsfolk/Github-Sirportly-Integration/readme.md

 You can also add variables to the commit message which will be parsed by Sirportly and added to the message...

 http://sirportly.com/docs/admin/advanced-features/ticket-variables

+## Known Issues / Future developments

+If the webhook exists on both a forked repo and the original the message will be pushed to Sirportly when the code is submitted to the forked version then again when the fork is pulled.